rolicot/cometblue-asyncio/README.md

 This is a Python library for interacting with the Eurotronic Comet Blue thermostatic radiator valves and their clones (see below).

-It is a refactored fork of @zero-udo/eurotronic-cometblue with additional credits to @rikroe and
+It is a refactored fork of https://github.com/zero-udo/eurotronic-cometblue with additional credits to https://github.com/rikroe and [Thorsten Tränker](https://www.torsten-traenkner.de/wissen/smarthome/heizung.php).
-[Thorsten Tränker](https://www.torsten-traenkner.de/wissen/smarthome/heizung.php).

 What sets it aside from other Comet Blue libraries?

-- It is built on @hbldh/bleak, which is well-designed, up-to-date and functional.
+- It is built on https://github.com/hbldh/bleak, which is well-designed, up-to-date and functional.
 Do you know that e.g. pygatt will only work under root, because it will _fully restart your system BlueZ service_ upon every connection?
   I had serious issues with that until I switched to bleak.